 Contesting Prenuptial Agreements in Union County, NJ

-Prenuptial and postnuptial agreements are frequently used marital agreements which allow spouses to control their marriage and the terms of their potential divorce.
+Prenuptial and postnuptial agreements are frequently used marital agreements that allow spouses to control their marriage and the terms of their potential divorce.
 However, not all prenuptial agreements are created equal.
-The state of New Jersey has a very specific set of guidelines which govern how legal marital agreements must be drafted, signed, and what terms may be included within.
-Prenuptial agreements may be challenged using a number of different strategies, which may lead to the child custody, child support, alimony, and division of assets terms within to be dismissed.
+The state of New Jersey has a very specific set of guidelines that govern how legal marital agreements must be drafted, signed, and what terms may be included within.
+Prenuptial agreements may be challenged using a number of different strategies, which may lead to child custody, child support, alimony, and division of assets terms within to be dismissed.

 Today, our prenuptial agreement attorney will discuss what is required for a prenuptial or other marital agreement to be legal in New Jersey and how these factors may lead to successfully contesting a written prenuptial agreement.

 As referenced in the introduction, all marital agreements such as prenuptial agreements must be written and signed in accordance with strict guidelines.
 If these guidelines were not followed, it may be possible to contest the validity of your prenuptial or postnuptial agreement down the line.
 If any of the following is true, your Westfield prenuptial agreement attorney may challenge your marital agreement: